 Projects must result in deliverables that can be utilized by the sponsor agency and by CMAP.
 Projects that result in deliverables that can be utilized by multiple partner agencies will score higher.
 Note that for planning projects that are intended for only local or single agency use, there are other funding programs that may be more appropriate, including CMAP's Technical Assistance (TA) program, RTA's Community Planning program, and others.

 Project Cost

-Projects should cost no less than \$75,000 and no more than \$750,000.
+Projects should cost no less than \$75,000 and no more than \$750,000 in total across all requested funding years.